joshkraft/github-actions-for-data-scraping/DRAFT.md

 Github Actions are a tool integrated into Github repositories, used to run small workloads on servers owned, operated, and maintained by Github.
 Here are a few of the most common use cases for Github Actions:

-- Automatically run tests when new code is checked into a repository, before merging it into the overall codebase. ([**Continuous Integration**](https://en.wikipedia.org/wiki/Continuous_integration))
+- Automatically run tests when new code is checked into a repository, before merging it into the overall codebase ([Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration)).
-- Automatically release new code to end users, typically after passing the suite of tests. ([**Continuous Delivery**](https://en.wikipedia.org/wiki/Continuous_delivery))
+- Automatically release new code to end users, typically after passing the suite of tests (**[Continuous Delivery](https://en.wikipedia.org/wiki/Continuous_delivery)**).
 - Scheduled jobs.
 For example, you might want to aggregate some metrics on changes in a repository and send it to relevant parties.

 For more information about the capabilities (and limitations) of Github Actions, I would reccomend checking out the official [Quickstart for GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions/quickstart).